Chinati Foundation (Marfa, Texas, USA)_Overwhelmed by the vast space

 There is a TV screen behind the giant bed near the entrance, and the guide turns it on.
 On the screen, a strange and ridiculous image from the past was playing.
 The artwork, the vast space, the incomprehensible video footage, it is hard to explain, but it might be appropriate as the last artwork of the tour.
 By the way, this place used to be a factory that made military uniforms in the past.

-In addition to guided tours, there was also a program where freely view a limited number of artworks at a limited time, but if you are visiting for the first time, it would be the best to take a tour.
-After all, the site is so vast that it would be easy to get lost, and I think you can understand just how wonderful this place is by talking to the guide.
+In addition to guided tours, there was also a program where freely view a limited number of artworks at a limited time.
+However if you are visiting for the first time, it would be the best to take a tour.
+After all, the site is so vast that it would be easy to get lost.
+I think you can understand just how wonderful this place is, by talking to the guide.

 Visited in 2023